Voices against Violence

 The project reports on the extent and nature of violence against women with disabilities in Victoria.
 As well as interviews with women with disabilities about their experiences of violence, it includes an overview of current issues, a review of legislative protections, a review of the records of OPA and interviews with its staff and volunteers.
 The project includes seven individual reports.

 The project was funded by Gandel Philanthropy and a research grant from the Legal Services Board Grants Program.
-We are grateful to these organisations for their generous support of the project.

 You can download an electronic version of the reports below: